gabeweng/gabeweng.github.io/_posts/2020-08-04-information-retrieval-evaluation.md

 classes: wide
 ---

 Most software products we encounter today have some form of search functionality integrated into them.
-We search for anything on Google, videos on YouTube, products on Amazon, messages on Slack, emails on Gmail, people on Facebook, and so on.
+We search for content on Google, videos on YouTube, products on Amazon, messages on Slack, emails on Gmail, people on Facebook, and so on.

 ![](/images/ltr-search-box.png){:.align-center}